This is a chapter from 'A Tribute to the Round', a short book on the Bob Graham Round, written for charity and available here

 It is a leg of long transitions, big ascents and multiple options.
-Starting at midnight, Bob Graham chose to complete it during dark hours.
-Today, many now opt for an early evening egress, which makes for magnificent southern views of Lakeland as the sun sets on ‘the day the round was begun’.
+Starting at 1am, Bob Graham chose to complete it during dark hours.
+Today, many now opt for an early evening egress, which makes for magnificent southern views of Lakeland as the sun sets on ‘the day the round began’.

 To describe Skiddaw as a constant is to risk suggesting that all other mountains are changeable masses, presenting a different shape and experience depending on the season.
 This is clearly not the case, but there is nevertheless something particularly fixed about Skiddaw, not just the fact it is one of the oldest mountains in Lakeland, formed nearly five hundred million years ago and well before Borrowdale arose from volcanic eruption.

 Skiddaw has been described as the easiest 3,000-foot climb in Britain.
 It was certainly deemed the least frightening for the early fell walkers and the route by Jenkin Hill was one of the first tourist routes up a Lake District mountain.
 The path is the most readable face of any peak and the hour or so of ascent is likely to be the most predictable part of a round; there is scant opportunity for man or plan to go awry.